huggingface/blog/bridgetower.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-[Optimum Habana v1.6](https://github.com/huggingface/optimum-habana/tree/main) on Habana Gaudi2 achieves **more than x3 speedups compared to A100** when fine-tuning BridgeTower, a state-of-the-art vision-language model.
+[Optimum Habana v1.6](https://github.com/huggingface/optimum-habana/tree/main) on Habana Gaudi2 achieves **almost x3 speedups compared to A100** when fine-tuning BridgeTower, a state-of-the-art vision-language model.
 Two new features contribute to the performance improvement: hardware-accelerated data loading and a fast DDP implementation.

 *These techniques apply to any other workloads constrained by data loading, which is frequently the case for many types of vision models.* This post will take you through the process and benchmark we used to compare BridgeTower fine-tuning on Habana Gaudi2 and Nvidia A100 80GB.
 It also demonstrates how easy it is to take advantage of these features in transformers-based models.